lskhere/test-repo/README.md

 ## Approach
 * I first implement GridSearch using coarse grids on individual hyperparameters while holding all other parameters same as the base model.
-This gives me a rough idea which hyperparameters are more influential to our problem and allow me to narrow down to a finer set of hyperparameters for GridSearch in next step.
+This gives me a rough idea which hyperparameters give more significant result to our problem and allow me to narrow down to a finer set of hyperparameters for GridSearch in next step.

 * Next, I conduct GridSearch on combinations of selected hyperparameters.
+It is observed that tweaking number of neurons, convolutional filter size, batch size and number of epochs could result a greater improvement on accuracy.
 The best parameter set gives text accuracy 0.99xxx.

-* See *mnist-suki.ipyn* for the implementation algorithm.
+* See *mnist.ipyn* for the implementation algorithm.

 ## Improvement on Accuracy
-* The following combination of parameters gives the best result on test accuracy,   .
+* The following combination of parameters gives the best result on test accuracy.

  | Hyperparameter                 | Value                                                | Remarks                 |
  | ------------------------------ |----------------------------------------------------- |------------------------:|